 Effective from 1st July, employers will be able to bring previously furloughed employees back to work part-time, and claim the CJRS grant for the remaining usual hours not worked.
 Employers will:

 - only be able to claim for employees who had previously been furloughed for 21 or more consecutive days (taking place any-time between 1st March 2020 and 30th June 2020)

 - be able to flexibly furlough – bring employees back to work for any amount of time, and any work pattern

 - still claim furlough grant for hours flexibly furloughed employees do not work.

 In readiness for flexible furloughing, employers should consider how ‘usual’ and ‘furloughed’ can be captured and calculated in order to facilitate the claim process.
 There are various record keeping requirements that employers should make themselves familiar with – these include usual hours (including how these were derived) and actual hours worked.

-As outlined here, in addition to working out employee usual hours and furloughed hours, employers also need to decide the length of the claim period and understand what to include when calculating claims.
+As outlined on Steps to take before calculating your claim using the Coronavirus Job Retention Scheme, in addition to working out employee usual hours and furloughed hours, employers also need to decide the length of the claim period and understand what to include when calculating claims.

 For employees furloughed 100% of the time, July sees no changes to the CJRS.
 From 1st August the grant will be reduced each month, some key dates as follows:

 - 31st July – latest date for online applications for the CJRS grant to cover furloughed employees between 1st March and 30th June